Skip to content

 The cloud web role serves the Cloud Web Workbench at /.
 The workbench is an API client for the same cloud control plane used by desktop sync and gateway clients; it does not access Postgres or secret storage directly.

 The browser app is the unified Open Cowork renderer (packages/app/src) — the same UI that runs on Electron Desktop.
 In the browser it runs against a typed CoworkAPI shim (packages/app/src/browser/cowork-api.ts) backed by the cloud HTTP + SSE API, and is served as a hashed-asset SPA under the server's CSP nonce and cookie-auth path.
-There is no separate Cloud Web codebase: the cloud serves the renderer's browser build (apps/desktop/dist-browser, produced by pnpm cloud:build), so Desktop and Cloud Web cannot drift.
+There is no separate Cloud Web codebase: the cloud serves the renderer's browser build (packages/app/dist-browser, produced by pnpm cloud:build and served from apps/desktop/dist/cloud/browser-renderer), so Desktop and Cloud Web cannot drift.

 The information architecture is split into two surfaces:

-• Workbench: Threads, Chat, Agents, Tools & Skills, Workflows, Channels, and Artifacts.
+• Workbench: Projects, Chat, Team, Tools & Skills, Playbooks, Knowledge, Channels, and Artifacts.

 • Admin: Org, Members, Profiles & Policy, BYOK, Connections, Billing, Gateway, Audit, Usage, and Diagnostics.

-The Threads and Chat panels are the first interactive workbench surfaces:
+The Projects and Chat panels are the first interactive workbench surfaces:

 • GET /api/sessions loads the user-scoped durable session list.
 It accepts limit, opaque cursor, status, profileName, and text query via q or query, and returns sessions, nextCursor, and totalEstimate so large orgs never require unbounded list scans.